jd1378/GuaranteedTaskRunner/README.md

 ## Current limitations

-* ~~The database that `TaskRunner` uses is created in current working directory of the process, inside `data` folder.
-The file name is based on the name of your Task class. so you should never run the same program twice (you can't cluster).
-The reason is you should never instantiate the `TaskRunner` with same Task class more than once because the database it uses will have the same name and can cause conflict.~~ It now creates a single database with default name of 'TaskRunner.sqlite3'.
+* The database that `TaskRunner` uses is created in current working directory of the process, inside `data` folder. ~~The file name is based on the name of your Task class. so you should never run the same program twice (you can't cluster).
+The reason is you should never instantiate the `TaskRunner` with same Task class more than once because the database it uses will have the same name and can cause conflict.~~ As of v2.0.0 it creates a single database with default name of 'TaskRunner.sqlite3'.
 You can change this per Runner.
 All of the tasks are saved inside one table inside the database for chaining.
 * Make sure the args is simple and possible to stringify with `JSON.stringify()`
 * Due to buggy behaviour of javascript's timeout function, do not use delays above ~ 800-900 seconds (Do if you are sure what you are doing).